fallahn/xygine/xyginext/extras/readme.md

 for drawaing debug output.
 - PhysicsSystem.hpp Acts as a binding for the Chipmunk2D physics simulation library allowing it to be used with xygine's ECS.
 Requires linking to [chipmunk2D](https://chipmunk-physics.net/)
+- InterpolationSystem.hpp Useful for client side interpolation when creating multiplayer games, although can be useful when following a path for example.
+- CircularBuffer.hpp A templated, heap allocated fixed size circular buffer.
+If you know what that is, then maybe it'll be useful :)

 /*********************************************************************
 (c) Matt Marchant 2017 - 2018